 Volatility of Share Price, Absence of Dividends and Fluctuation of Operating Results.
 Market prices for the securities of biotechnology companies, including the Company, have historically been highly volatile.
 Factors such as fluctuation of the Company's operating results, announcements of technological innovations, patents or new commercial products by the Company or competitors, results of clinical testing, regulatory actions, or public concern over the safety of biopharmaceutical products and other factors could have a significant effect on the share price or trading volumes for the common shares.
-The Company's common shares have been subject to significant price and volume fluctuations and may continue to be subject to significant price and volume fluctuations in the future.
+The Company's common shares have been subject to significant price and volume fluctuations in the future.
 The Company has not paid dividends to date and does not expect to pay dividends in the foreseeable future.